sindresorhus/electron-store/readme.md

 Open the storage file in the user's editor.

-Will throw if the file failed to open.
+Returns a promise that resolves when the editor has been opened, and rejects if it failed to open.

 ### initRenderer()